2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in Virginia

 The following schools top our list of the Most Popular Geological & Earth Sciences Bachelor's Degree Colleges.

 Our analysis found James Madison University to be the most popular school for geological and earth sciences students who want to pursue a bachelor’s degree in Virginia.
-JMU is a fairly large public school located in the small city of Harrisonburg.
+JMU is a very large public school located in the small city of Harrisonburg.

 Of the 34 students majoring in geology at JMU, 53% are male and 47% are female.